V-MAGE: A Game Evaluation Framework for Assessing Vision-Centric Capabilities in Multimodal Large Language Models: Introduction

-To address the lack of visually-centric game benchmarks, we present \textbf{V}isual-centric \textbf{M}ultiple \textbf{A}bilities \textbf{G}ame \textbf{E}valuation (\textbf{V-MAGE}), a game-based benchmark designed to evaluate visual-centric capabilities through flexible gameplay and carefully designed levels.
-This framework allows for a thorough assessment of diverse model and agent abilities within dynamic, interactive game environments.
-V-MAGE addresses key limitations in current game-based evaluations of MLLM capabilities.
-Its defining features are as follows:
+To address the lack of vision-centric video game benchmarks, we present \textbf{V}ision-centric \textbf{M}ultiple \textbf{A}bilities \textbf{G}ame \textbf{E}valuation (\textbf{V-MAGE}), which allows a thorough assessment of diverse model and agent abilities within dynamic, interactive game environments and addresses key limitations in current game-based evaluations of MLLM capabilities.